wowu/musur.pl/_posts/2024-12-18-change-mac-display-scaling-with-a-keystroke-using-karabiner-and-displayplacer.md

 displayplacer "id:37D8832A-2D66-02CA-B9F7-8F30A301B230 mode:11"
 ```

-In my case I wanted to switch between those two values of mode (numbers might be different on your machine):
+In my case I wanted to switch between these two values of mode (numbers might be different on your machine):

 - Mode 8: “Default” (looks like 1440 x 900)
 - Mode 11: “More Space” (looks like 1680 x 1050)

 <figure>
 <img src="/assets/images/displayplacer/modes.png" alt="" />
-<figcaption>We will be switching between those modes.</figcaption>
+<figcaption>We will be switching between these modes.</figcaption>
 </figure>

-So if you want to change your screen scaling to “More Space”, you run `displayplacer "id:YOUR-SCREEN_ID mode:11"`.
+So if you want to change your screen scaling to “More Space”, run `displayplacer "id:YOUR-SCREEN_ID mode:11"`.

 ---